dessalines/essays/routines.md

 ### Mouth

 Brush, floss, and scrape your tongue.
 Your mouth is gross after sleeping.
-Use white strips once a week or so if your teeth are discolored.
+Use white strips once a week or so if your teeth are discolored from coffee or tea.

-Time: 3m
+Time: 4m

 ### Face